3D-Graphics-And-Scratch/book/README.md

 * **In case of accidental griefing, contact admins or the author to restore the damage.**
 * **Don’t overwhelm with too many details your work, it needs to be balanced all over the book.**
 * **Add your name to the credits.**

+This book was made with mdbook : https://rust-lang.github.io/mdBook/